+To simplify deployments, it is desirable to be able to address fragments of a shared Content Preparation Template from a Content Distribution to dereference a particular Content Preparation action rather than provision each action using a separate Content Preparation Template document.

 b.
 Capability to configure and provision Content Distribution ingest configurations.
-As currently specified in clause 8.8.3.1 of TS 26.510 [26510], Content Distributions currently inherit the ingest configuration of the Content Hosting Configuration which they belong.
-As is currently the case, the ingest configuration specifies the parameters for ingesting media content into the 5GMSd AS at reference point M2d.
-Support for more complex Content Distribution deployments (e.g., the centralized and decentralized content preparation workflows described in clause 5.19.4.2.2.6.2) should be supported.
+As currently specified in clause 8.8.3.1 of TS 26.510 [26510], Content Distributions are implicitly fed from the ingest configuration of the Content Hosting Configuration to which they belong, and the ingest configuration specifies the parameters for ingesting media content into the 5GMSd AS at reference point M2d.
+Support for more complex Content Distribution deployments (e.g., the centralized and decentralized content preparation workflows described in clause 5.19.4.2.2.6.2) in which a Content Distribution is instead fed from a parent or sibling Content Distribution at reference point M10d also needs to be supported.